 Most development proposals in the Town of Banff require an environmental assessment under the Canadian Environmental Assessment Act (CEAA).
 The Town of Banff and Parks Canada have established a Model Class Screening Report (MCSR) to simplify the environmental assessment process for routine projects conducted within the townsite.
 A separate environmental assessment may be required if your development project cannot be classified as a routine project.

-- Guide to the Parks Canada Environmental Impact Analysis Process (PDF)
+- Guide to the Parks Canada Process under the Impact Assessment Act (PDF)

 - CEAA MCS Buildings (PDF)